 In addition, while millions have been lifted out of poverty, vulnerability remains high: billions of people live close to the poverty line and face a constant risk of falling into extreme poverty.
 Despite significant global progress in expanding social protection coverage and implementing social protection floors, over one billion people still lack access to any form of social protection.

 Millions of workers continue to live in poverty, earning wages and incomes that are not sufficient for an adequate standard of living or to sustain their families.
-Informal employment remains pervasive, with billions of people making their living in the informal economy.
+Informal employment remains pervasive, with 2 billionpeople making their living in the informal economy.
 Women and young people are disproportionately affected by informal and precarious employment.
 Furthermore, progress toward ending child labour has stalled.

 Millions of youth are not engaged in education, employment or training, the majority of whom are young women.
 In the labour market, young people experience high levels of unemployment, informal employment and working poverty.
 These decent work deficits can have long-lasting consequences on poverty and affect the well-being of current and future generations of youth.